thomasvrussell/sfft/README.md

 # sfft
 Image Subtraction in Fourier Space

-## Prerequisites
+## backends
 sfft has three different backends to perform the subtraction, which are Numpy-based, Pycuda-based and Cupy-based, respectively.

-Using Numpy backend sfft will totally run on the CPU devices.
+a) Numpy backend: sfft will totally run on the CPU devices.
+b) Pycuda backend: GPU device(s) with double-precision support are required.
+The core functions of sfft are written in CUDA, Pycuda and Scikit-Cuda.
-While the later two backends require GPU device(s) and the core functions are written by CUDA (though already wrapped in Python).
+c) Cupy backend: GPU device(s) with double-precision support are required.
+The core functions of sfft are written in CUDA and Cupy.